alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 Creating a basic Activity transition is relatively easy using the new Lollipop APIs.
 Summarized below are the steps you must take in order to implement one in your application.
 In the posts that follow, we will go through much more advanced use-cases and examples, but for now the next two sections will serve as a good introduction:

 * Enable the new transition APIs by requesting the [`Window.FEATURE_ACTIVITY_TRANSITIONS`][FEATURE_ACTIVITY_TRANSITIONS] [`Window.FEATURE_CONTENT_TRANSITIONS`][FEATURE_CONTENT_TRANSITIONS] window features in your called and calling Activities, either programatically or in your theme's XML.
 * Set [exit][setExitTransition] and [enter][setEnterTransition] content transitions for your calling and called activities respectively.
 Material-themed applications have their exit and enter content transitions set to `null` and [`Fade`][Fade] respectively by default.
-[Reenter][setReenterTransition] and [return][setReturnTransition] transitions default to the activity's exit and enter content transitions respectively if they are not explicitly set.
+If the [reenter][setReenterTransition] or [return][setReturnTransition] transitions are not explicitly set, the activity's exit and enter content transitions respectively will be used in their place instead.
 * Set [exit][setSharedElementExitTransition] and [enter][setSharedElementEnterTransition] shared element transitions for your calling and called activities respectively.
 Material-themed applications have their shared element exit and enter transitions set to [`@android:transition/move`][Move] by default.
-[Reenter][setSharedElementReenterTransition] and [return][setSharedElementReturnTransition] transitions default to the activity's exit and enter shared element transitions respectively if they are not explicitly set.
+If the [reenter][setSharedElementReenterTransition] or [return][setSharedElementReturnTransition] transitions are not explicitly set, the activity's exit and enter shared element transitions respectively will be used in their place instead.
 * To start an Activity transition with content transitions and shared elements, call the `startActivity(Context, Bundle)` method and pass the following `Bundle` as the second argument:

     ```java